ThomasTSWD/ThomasTSWD/README.md

 <!-- START_JOKE_SECTION -->
-> Every time you smile at someone, it is an action of love, a gift to that person, a beautiful thing.
+> Thought is the blossom; language the bud; action the fruit behind it.
 >
-> - Mother Teresa
+> - Ralph Emerson
 <!-- END_JOKE_SECTION -->